tyrichardson/good-deeds-anonymous/README.md

 UPDATE for displaying and editing a published Story in Write view DELETE for deleting a Story

-For next iteration:
+#For next iteration:

 ~Writers will be able to flag Stories as inappropriate, alerting an Admin to decide whether or not to delete the offending Story.
 An Admin view will be added to the Archive page at that time.
 ~Writers will be able to update their state of residence; story can be sorted by state.
+	~use location service to sort with distance of place story added from ~Make mobile version
+~Add social sharing (Facebook, Instagram, Twitter...)

-Entity Relationship Diagram:
+#Entity Relationship Diagram:

 ![ERD](documentation/images/ERD_GoodDeedsAnonymous.png)

-Technologies used:
+#Technologies used:
 React
 Redux
 Material UI